 Clogged main duct: If your main duct is clogged, the duct would get smaller and smaller, and your breast will feel hard from the inside.
 Physical therapists usually have to use an ultrasound machine, which releases heat waves, to help create blood circulation and undo the clog.

 What can you do?

-There are four basic things you can do to help make sure that #baby will always have enough nutritious milk to stay healthy and strong:
+There are four basic things you can do to help make sure that Your Baby will always have enough nutritious milk to stay healthy and strong:

 Drink Water: Breast milk is made out of blood and water.
 Each time you feed, you dehydrate, and your blood volume reduces.
 While your body can reproduce blood anytime, it can’t generate water, so you need to keep drinking.
 If your breast milk starts to smell like blood or fishy, it means you’re running out of water.
 Try to drink at least 1 glass of water per hour.

-Feed or pump regularly: In the first 3 months, you should try to feed #baby every 2 – 3 hours to stimulate milk production. #baby ’s saliva contains chemicals that trigger your body to make more milk.
-If you are away from #baby or unable to breastfeed, you cam pump regularly in order to induce milk production.
+Feed or pump regularly: In the first 3 months, you should try to feed Your Baby every 2 – 3 hours to stimulate milk production.
+Your Baby ’s saliva contains chemicals that trigger your body to make more milk.
+If you are away from Your Baby or unable to breastfeed, you cam pump regularly in order to induce milk production.

 Don’t put pressure on your breasts: Your breasts contain delicate milk ducts that easily get clogged.
 Wearing tight bras, with or without wire, can be too hard on the ducts.
 Choose a loose bra while you’re breastfeeding to also make room for your engorged breasts.

 Pumping wrongly can also apply to much pressure.
 Don’t press too hard on the pump; it will not help with the milk flow.
 Just press hard enough to create a vacuum space.